gramian/chicken-arcadedb/README.md

 * [curl](http://curl.se)

-and imports the `uri-common` egg to url-encode strings, as well as the `medea` egg to decode JSON:
+during runtime, and imports the `uri-common` egg to url-encode strings, as well as the `medea` egg to decode JSON:

 * [uri-common](https://wiki.call-cc.org/eggref/5/uri-common)